 Britain’s Paedophile Island: Scandal and Survival on Pitcairn

-The story of the Mutiny aboard William Bligh’s HMS Bounty is perhaps the most documented mutiny in naval history.
+The story of the mutiny aboard William Bligh’s HMS Bounty is perhaps the most documented rebellion in naval history.
 Far-less known however is the story of what became of Fletcher Christian and his fellow mutineers.
-In their bid to evade capture by the Royal Navy, the mutineers stumbled across an uninhabited island isolated in the expanse of the South Pacific – Pitcairn – where their descendants live to this day.
+In their bid to evade capture by the Royal Navy, the mutineers stumbled across an isolated island in the expanse of the South Pacific – Pitcairn – where their descendants live to this day.

-Supplied annually from New Zealand, the islands have a population of around 50.
-There is no television, no cars, and the nearest airstrip is a three-day-boat journey away.
-What may seem like a tranquil paradise is overshadowed by 230 years of violence, depopulation, and, more recently, child-sex scandals.
+Supplied annually from New Zealand, the island has a population of around 50.
+There are no televisions or cars on Pitcairn, and the nearest airstrip is a three-day boat journey away.
+What may seem like a tranquil paradise is overshadowed by 230 years of violence, depopulation and sexual abuse.

 Subsidised by taxpayers 14,500km away, this last outpost of the British Empire is a unique social experiment.
 One which reveals the perils of sustained generational isolation, as well as the ever-changing definition of modern morality and the complications caused when those morals are used to judge communities whose customs have not evolved along the same path.

-Previously inhabited by since-departed Polynesian peoples, the island was adept for the sustenance of a small, permanent community.
+Previously inhabited by since-departed Polynesians, the island was adept for the sustenance of a small, permanent community.
 This failed to prevent violence from breaking out amongst the settlers.
 Fighting grew so intense that within five years, John Adams was the only surviving male in the community.

-Having been granted amnesty for his part in the mutiny, the Adams-led purged commune began to flourish, and subsequent to official colonisation by Britain in 1838 the population was recorded at 193.
-This explosion in population size within such a narrow pool of breeders, within such a short period of time, indicates a culture of inbreeding and underage sex, problems which continue to define Pitcairn and its people.
+Having been granted amnesty for his part in the mutiny, the Adams-led commune began to flourish, and the population was recorded at 193 in 1838.
+This explosion in population size within such a narrow pool of breeders, within such a short period of time, indicates a culture of inbreeding and underage sex – problems which continue to define Pitcairn and its people.

-The extended population stretched the island’s resources to the extreme, and under pressure from the crown the islanders agreed to relocation on Norfolk Island, a flax-growing outpost of Australia.
-However, after a few years, 44 had returned, drawn by their cultural attachment to the rocky Pacific outpost.
+By 1852 the growing population had stretched the island’s resources to the extreme.
+Under pressure from London, the islanders agreed to relocate to Norfolk Island, a flax-growing outpost of Australia.
+After a few years 44 had returned, drawn back by their cultural attachment to the rocky Pacific outpost.

-This was exacerbated by the fact that the islanders had set their own laws throughout the twentieth century, laws which did not explicitly forbid murder or rape.
-Such activity was seemingly often perpetrated, seldom spoken about, and generally accepted as simply the way things were.
+This was exacerbated by the fact that the islanders had set their own laws throughout the twentieth century, none of which explicitly forbade murder or rape.
+Such activity was seemingly often perpetrated, seldom spoken about and generally accepted as the way things were.

 The British, represented by a distant governor based in New Zealand, were conflicted in their approach.
-Should mediation be employed in an appreciation of the peculiarity of Pitcairn custom and in prevention of the imprisonment of a third of the islands male population, or should British law be enacted in full?
+Should the novelty of Pitcairn’s culture be taken into account, or should British law be enacted in full?
 The latter was opted for, and an official assault trial took place.
-The men accused helped in the construction of a prison on the island in anticipation of the verdict.
+The men accused helped to build a prison on the island in anticipation of the verdict.
 Six men were convicted, all of whom were living at home by 2010.

-Believed by some to be a conspiracy conjured by the British to depopulate the islands, the trials have left deep divisions between those islanders willing to listen to the testimonies of the outspoken women, and those who outright deny any wrongdoing.
-More often than not, denial is a refusal to accept that minors cannot consent to sex with an adult.
+Believed by some to be a conspiracy conjured by the British to depopulate the islands, the trials have left deep divisions between those islanders willing to listen to the testimonies of the outspoken women, and those who outright deny any foul play.
+More often than not, denial stems from an inability to accept that a minor cannot consent to sex with an adult.

-The issue persists: in 2010 Mike Warren, Mayor of Pitcairn, was charged with the possession of indecent images of children.
-Children aged under 16 must apply for an ‘entry clearance application’ prior to visiting the island, while the Foreign Office forbids any island-based staff to be accompanied by their children.
-Highlighted at Pitcairn is the need for imposed morality in the face of barbaric practices, whether or not such practices are seen as normal within a given community.
+The issue persists: in 2010 Mike Warren, Mayor of Pitcairn, was charged with possession of indecent images of children.
+Children aged under 16 must apply for an ‘entry clearance application’ prior to visiting the island, while the Foreign Office forbids any island-based staff from being accompanied by their children.
+Pitcairn highlights the need for imposed morality in the face of barbaric practices, whether or not such practices are seen as normal within a given community.

 Rocked by the assault trials, the islanders now focus on survival.
 Emigration of their young, primarily to Australia and New Zealand, is casting doubt over the sustainable future of Pitcairn.
-Invitations for immigrants have largely gone ignored, despite the creation of a Marine Reservation around the island, fuelling hopes for associated tourism.
+Invitations for immigrants have been largely ignored, despite the creation of a marine reservation around the island and hopes for associated tourism.
 The costs and distances involved in visiting the island, as well as the negative publicity surrounding the territory, are preventing any such programmes from being significantly profitable.

-It remains to be seen whether the scandal and incrimination of a third of the communities’ adult men may lead to the extinction of a culture dating back to 1790.
-Time will tell whether wounds will heal, and tensions are exacerbated by the islands isolation and the entangled nature of Pitcairn community.
-As a tiny democracy, government will be in the hands of the victims, parents, and the convicted alike.
+It remains to be seen whether the scandal and incrimination of a third of the island’s adult men may lead to the extinction of a culture dating back to 1790.
+Time will tell whether wounds will heal.
+As a tiny democracy, government will be in the hands of the victims, parents and convicted alike.
 The coming years will reveal whether a community living in such extreme isolation can recover from a culture-changing scandal to build a platform for successive generations of islanders to persevere in the Pacific.

 - YouTube – Trouble in Paradise: The Pitcairn Story